 In this context, it’s worth noting that London has a much smaller police force than New York, though New York has a similar population size and few of the Met’s national responsibilities – perhaps because the New York Police Department is funded through city rather than national taxes.
 (New York has 36,000 officers and 19,000 civilian employees.
 London has around 30,000 police officers and 8,500 civilian staff.)

 A still more fundamental limitation on the Mayor’s control over crime and safety comes from the fact that community safety is not something delivered by the police alone.

 Levels of crime and anti-social behaviour are shaped by a wide range of factors including deeply entrenched cultural norms, broad economic trends, spending on welfare and social services – in particular, youth services – and the performance of the wider criminal justice system.
 Prison and probation services, for instance, play a vital role in preventing re-offending.

 But the Mayor’s powers over these non-police factors are limited, especially when compared to that enjoyed by other global city mayors.

-The Mayor has little control for instance, over youth service funding, school policies, sentencing, prison or probation and in particular little power to resist the recent cuts to public spending in London, which have, for instance, seen a real decline in funding of youth services.
-Though it should be noted that the mayor, national government and the boroughs appear to be working closely on a new Violent Crime Reduction Unit which aims to foster a more joined-up, preventative approach to knife/gang crime.
+The Mayor has little control for instance, over youth service funding, school policies, sentencing, prison or probation and in particular little power to resist the public spending cuts in London, which have, for instance, seen a real decline in funding of youth services.
+The Mayor, national government and the boroughs do appear to be working closely on the Violent Crime Reduction Unit which aims to foster a more joined-up, preventative approach to knife and gang crime.